pangenome/pggb/README.md

 Each pangenome is different.
 We may require different settings to obtain useful graphs for particular applications in different contexts.

-### defining the base alignment with edyeet/wfmash
+### defining the base alignment with wfmash

-Four parameters passed to `edyeet` are essential for establishing the basic structure of the pangenome:
+Four parameters passed to `wfnasg` are essential for establishing the basic structure of the pangenome:

 - `-s[N], --segment-length=[N]` is the length of the mapped and aligned segment
 - `-p[%], --map-pct-id=[%]` is the percentage identity minimum in the _mapping_ step
 - `-n[N], --n-secondary=[N]` is the maximum number of mappings (and alignments) to report for each segment
-- `-a[%], --align-pct-id=[%]` defines the minimum percentage identity allowed in the _alignment_ step

 Crucially, `--segment-length` provides a kind of minimum alignment length filter.
-The mashmap step in `edyeet`/`wfmash` will only consider segments of this size, and require them to have an approximate pairwise identity of at least `--map-pct-id`.
+The mashmap step in `wfmash` will only consider segments of this size, and require them to have an approximate pairwise identity of at least `--map-pct-id`.
 For small pangenome graphs, or where there are few repeats, `--segment-length` can be set low (such as 3000 in the example above).
 However, for larger contexts, with repeats, it can be very important to set this high (for instance 100000 in the case of human genomes).
 A long segment length ensures that we represent long collinear regions of the input sequences in the structure of the graph.
-Setting `--align-pct-id` near or below `--map-pct-id` ensures that we can derive a base-level alignment for the typical mapping.
-However, setting it very low with a long `--segment-length` may result in long runtimes due to the quadratic costs of alignment.

 ### generating the initial graph with seqwish

 The `-k` or `--min-match-length` parameter given to `seqwish` will drop any short matches from consideration.
-In practice, these often occur in regions of low alignment quality, which are typical of areas with large indels and structural variations in the `edyeet` alignments.
+In practice, these often occur in regions of low alignment quality, which are typical of areas with large indels and structural variations in the `wfmash` alignments.
 In effect, setting `-k` to N means that we can tolerate a local pairwise difference rate of no more than 1/N.
 Thus, indels which may be represented by complex series of edit operations will be opened into [bubbles](https://doi.org/10.1089/cmb.2017.0251) in the induced graph, and alignment regions with very low identity will be ignored.
 Using affine-gapped alignment (such as with _[minimap2](https://github.com/lh3/minimap2)_) may reduce the impact of this step by representing large indels more precisely in the input alignments.